 Nutrition: 5.3 oz, 80 calories, 0 g fat (0 g saturated fat), 60 mg sodium, 6 g carbs (0 g fiber, 6 g sugar), 15 g protein

 If you’re choosing plain, Oikos gets the green light from us.
 Low sugar, high protein: that’s the winning combo in any yogurt.
 Just steer clear of the fruit flavors: Blackberry has more sugar than actual blackberry, and Pomegranate uses questionable additives such as potassium sorbate, which has been known to cause skin allergies like eczema ,and calcium lactate, which can lead to kidney stones and digestive and skin issues.

 Brown Cow Farms makes a great Greek yogurt because they keep things simple and basic.
 As a general rule, we recommend choosing brands that have a short ingredient list.
-Brown Cow’s non-GMO Greek yogurt contains just two ingredients but only comes in nonfat versions, so you’ll have to sacrifice some of the nutrients in other brands with higher fat content.
+Brown Cow’s non-GMO Greek yogurt contains just two ingredients.

 Yoplait Original, French Vanilla